TripleSushi/Lycoris-Fork/MenuDesign.md

         - Move While Knocked ✅

     Check out "Extended Item Pickup"
-    ###### mostly with firetouchdetector, we can find these itempickups by tags from collectionservice aswell
+    ###### mostly with firetouchdetector, we can find these item drops by tags from collectionservice aswell

 - Lycoris ✅
     - Cheat Settings ✅